camio/dpl/dplp/README.md

 - Consider what happens when the 'fufil' and 'reject' functions passed to the resolver throw an exception.
 We need to properly support this.
-- Make the 'fulfil' and 'reject' functions which are passed to the 'resolver' in the 'promise' constructor release their reference to 'd_data' when one of the two is called.
+- Make the 'fulfil' and 'reject' functions which are passed to the 'resolver' in the 'Promise' constructor release their reference to 'd_data' when one of the two is called.
 The only way that I can think of doing this is to make a `shared_ptr<shared_ptr<data>>` object that both of those functions reference.
   At the first call, the "inner" shared pointer is made null.
 Unit tests